mileswildmore18/Book-Search-Engine/README.md

 You will need these npm (Node Package Manager) in order to view the Book Search Engine.
 You will navigate to the root of the directory of the package.json file, navigate to "Open in Integrated Terminal" and enter these commands to install the packages:
 ```
 npm install
-npm run start

 ```

 ## Usage
-You can use the "Node.js" terminal to check out my portfolio, and checkout information about me and the projects I made within my time working on coding.
+You can use the "Node.js" terminal to check out the Book Search Engine, and checkout information about me and the projects I made within my time working on coding.

 ## License
 This project is licensed with MIT